 This annual report consists of a series of financial statements.
-The Government-Wide Financial Statements (GWFS) - The Statement of Net Position and the Statement of Activities provide information about the financial activities as a whole and present a longer-term view of the finances.
+The Government-Wide Financial Statements (GWFS) - The Statement of Net Position and the Statement of Activities provide information about the financial activities as a whole and present a long-term view of the finances.
 Fund Financial Statements (FFS) - The Balance Sheet and the Statement of Revenues, Expenditures and Changes in Fund Balances tell how these services were financed in the short term as well as what remains for future spending.
 Fund Financial Statements also report the operations in more detail than the Government-Wide Statements by providing information about the most significant funds.

 Our auditor has provided assurance in their independent auditors' report, located before this MD&A that the Basic Financial Statements are fairly stated.
-The auditor regarding the Required Supplemental Information is providing varying degrees of assurance.
 A user off this report should read the independent auditors' report carefully to ascertain the level of assurance being provided for each of the other parts of the Financial Section.